 How your tax is calculated

-Your IT is calculated on your ‘taxable pay’.
-This is the amount you earn after pension and permanent health insurance contributions are deducted.
+Income Tax is calculated on your ‘taxable pay’.
+Taxable pay is the amount you earn after pension and permanent health insurance contributions are deducted.

-There are examples of how IT is calculated under Calculating your Income Tax.
+There are examples of how Income Tax is calculated in Calculating your Income Tax.

-To make sure that you do not pay too much or too little IT, always check that your tax credits are correct.
+To make sure that you pay the correct amount of tax, always check that your tax credits are correct.

-This charge is in addition to IT.
+This charge is in addition to Income Tax and USC.
 PRSI deductions depend on your PRSI class.
-For more information, see the Department of Employment Affairs and Social Protection (DEASP) website.
+For more information, see the Department of Social Protection (DSP) website.